-- 2.1 In November 2008 Thurrock Council adopted the Thurrock Economic Development Strategy (EDS) as the key guidance document for economic growth and jobs led regeneration in Thurrock. - 2.2 The purpose of the strategy is to create conditions that will stimulate business growth, inward investment and increase sustainable employment and it identifies the key opportunities and challenges that influence the economy of Thurrock. - 2.3 At its meeting on 4 March the Committee received a report which outlined the content of the strategy, provided a brief update on the progress made since 2008 and highlighted the need for a refresh of the strategy.
-Since the last meeting work has been undertaken to update the economic baseline for Thurrock.
+- 2.1 In November 2008 Thurrock Council adopted the Thurrock Economic Development Strategy (EDS) as the key guidance document for economic growth and jobs led regeneration in Thurrock. - 2.2 The purpose of the strategy is to create conditions that will stimulate business growth, inward investment and increase sustainable employment and it identifies the key opportunities and challenges that influence the economy of Thurrock. - 2.3 Work has been undertaken to update the economic baseline for Thurrock.
 This baseline has been used to inform an assessment of progress against each of the key challenges identified in the Thurrock EDS. - 2.4 This report sets out performance in relation to each of the key economic challenges for Thurrock identified in 2007, highlights some of the emerging issues to be addressed by the refreshed strategy and sets out the timetable for the refresh to be completed.